bob-cd/bob/apiserver/README.md

 # API Server

-Following the [diagram](https://github.com/bob-cd/bob/issues/70#issuecomment-611661635), this is the service that is responsible for implementing the REST API for Bob.

-This is intended as the coherent gateway for the Bob cluster having the schema checks, health checks for all the services and useful overviews like system status and metrics.
+This is the coherent gateway for the Bob cluster having the REST API, schema checks, health checks for all the services and useful overviews like system status and metrics.

 ## How does this work
 - This is implemented in Clojure/JVM